-If this is indeed the year of reading more and writing better, we’ve been right on course with David Ogilvy’s 10 no-bullshit tips, Henry Miller’s 11 commandments, and various invaluable advice from other great writers.
-Now comes John Steinbeck — Pulitzer Prize winner, Nobel laureate, love guru — with six tips on writing, culled from his altogether excellent interview it the Fall 1975 issue of The Paris Review.
+If this is indeed the year of reading more and writing better, we’ve been right on course with David Ogilvy’s 10 no-nonsense tips, Henry Miller’s 11 commandments, and various invaluable advice from other great writers.

 - Abandon the idea that you are ever going to finish.
 Lose track of the 400 pages and write just one page for each day, it helps.
 Then when it gets finished, you are always surprised.

 - Write freely and as rapidly as possible and throw the whole thing on paper.
 Never correct or rewrite until the whole thing is down.
 Rewrite in process is usually found to be an excuse for not going on.
 It also interferes with flow and rhythm which can only come from a kind of unconscious association with the material.